srintellikgh/laravel-messenger/readme.md

 ### Deprecated Packages

 Since [Pusher Http Laravel](https://github.com/pusher/pusher-http-laravel) has been deprecated, the current demo uses the latest Laravel 5/6 trends of Broadcasting via events.
-Checkout [THE DEMO](https://github.com/lexxyungcarter/laravel-5-messenger-demo) to see it in action.
-It becomes more manageable and expressive to configure channels individually.

 > If you plan to migrate to Laravel 6, the Pusher Http Laravel deprecated package will prohibit you due to dependency issues.
 > You will simply need to create an event to fire the broadcast message, and a channel for broadcasting.
 You can check the demo